 1. **Understand the Prototype Chain:** Even though ES6 classes provide a more familiar syntax, it's essential to understand the underlying prototype chain.
 JavaScript uses prototypes to implement inheritance, and understanding how prototypes work will help you debug and optimize your code.

 The prototype chain is a mechanism that allows objects to inherit properties and methods from other objects.
 When you access a property or method on an object, JavaScript first looks for it on the object itself.
-If it's not found, JavaScript looks for it on the object's prototype.
+Plus, if it's not found, JavaScript looks for it on the object's prototype.
 This process continues up the prototype chain until the property or method is found, or the end of the chain is reached.

 function Animal(name) {